marblewraith/smellyWind/README.md

 > [5] Responsive design.
 You can't use media queries in inline styles, but you can use Tailwind's responsive utilities to build fully responsive interfaces easily.

 True.
-But again this is only relevant for frameworks without SFC formats, or if you're not using something like [Vanilla Extract](https://vanilla-extract.style/).
+But again this is only relevant for frameworks without SFC formats and/or if you're not using one of the CSS-in-JS libs mentioned.

-If you have those features at your disposal, you're free to define styles inside the component using native syntax, that includes media queries.
+So i guess it's another half point?
+Because if you have those features at your disposal, you're free to define styles inside the component using native syntax, that includes media queries.
 You can even mimic similar behaviour in native HTML if you're using [progressive rendering techniques](https://csswizardry.com/2018/11/css-and-network-performance/) by specifying the media attribute in the link tag used in the body.
 Tho' the markup syntax gets "tailwind ugly", very polluted.

 Also I don't consider media queries something that needs to be dynamically composed anyway?
 Using proper responsive / fluid design patterns means the number of media queries should be kept to a minimum in the first place.
 Can't speak for everyone, but by doing this i find i'm consistently using *all* queries that have been defined anyway, without a need to tweak any of them.